 Lionheart will be distributing the Houses of Healing / Making Time Count resources to individuals in solitary confinement.
-To ensure we can reach a significant number of men and women in solitary, for a limited time Lionheart is providing this program at no cost to prisons that meet the following criteria:
+To ensure we can reach a significant number of people in solitary, for a limited time Lionheart is providing this program at no cost to prisons that meet the following criteria:

 - Only those in solitary units are eligible to participate (single bed / locked in 22-24 hrs/day with little to no access to other programming).
 It is important to note that this program is NOT for individuals with severe mental health issues.